These 5 ways to save money on a tight budget can add up to surprising savings quickly!

 - 5 Ways to Make Your Home More Energy Efficient

 - How to Save Money on Utilities in the Summer

-Stop buying things like clothing, housewares and appliances at full price.
+Stop buying things such as clothing, housewares, and appliances at full price.
 Even if you have the money to spend, there is no reason not to buy these things secondhand or on clearance.
-Every year, new models of large and small appliances comes out.
+Every year, new models of large and small appliances come out.
 This means you can save money on the old ones that really are not that out of date.
 For clothing, shop outlets and thrift stores.
 No one will be the wiser because you can find amazing deals at these places on new clothes.
 Even if you buy them used, you can often get them in such good condition, they will be like new.

 More Frugal Clothing Tips:

 - How to Make Your Clothes Last Longer